cfjedimaster/raymondcamdendotcom/content/post/2017/07/03/designing-an-openwhisk-action-for-web-action-support-take-two.md

 The image-only version still works, but Postman isn't rendering the preview for me.
 I can see the right header so I don't think it is an issue.

 Finally, the old URLs still can work and the older __ow values can still be sent.
 If you are in production with an action and have clients pointing at the old URLs, the args you get will differ from folks using the new URLs.
-Thanks to @rr for reminding me of that on Slack (and for helping out with this in general).
+Thanks to <a href="http://ibm.biz/rrabbah">@rr</a> for reminding me of that on Slack (and for helping out with this in general).